benjammin97/benjammin97/README.md

 ### Machine Learning
 #### [Policyholder Identification](https://github.com/benjammin97/PolicyholderIdentification#readme)
 ##### Project Summary
-Python code that categorizes auto-insurance customers into groups based on risk level.
+The data analyst is to use data and python code to categorize auto-insurance customers into groups based on risk level.
 ##### Desired Insights:
 * How many groups should the data analyst categorize policyholders into?
 * How can the data analyst use key metrics to determine the best model/hyperparameter combination?